Biohacking APOE4 Brain Longevity

 • The supplements, therapies, and tools I use

-• The reasoning behind every major decision
+• The reasoning behind major decisions and course corrections

 Why This Matters (to me)